canadiancreed/sampleSpringBatchApplication/README.md

 # sampleSpringBatchApplication
-base configuration for a sample batch application.
-Can be used as a base application framework for batch apps.
+Base configuration for a sample batch application.
+Can be used as a foundation for building more advanced applications without having to "Reinvent the Wheel"